Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Even the touch of her soft and silky hair on his chest and sides was turning into pleasure.

-「B, big sis Sera!」
+"B, big sis Sera!"

-「Does it feel good?」
+"Does it feel good?"

-「Y, yes.
-It feels good…」
+"Y, yes.
+It feels good…"

-「Do you want to cum?」
+"Do you want to cum?"

-「Y, yes, I want to come…」
+"Y, yes, I want to come…"

-「Ufufu.
-But you can’t cum yet.」
+"Ufufu.
+But you can’t cum yet."

-「Eeh…」
+"Eeh…"

 Sera, who stared at Yuu’s face up close as he said so with a miserable expression as if enjoying herself, stroked his head lovingly, and then kissed him with a smooch.

 As they poked each other with the tip of their tongues, Sera said…

-「This time, I want you to lick me, too, Yuu.」
+"This time, I want you to lick me, too, Yuu."

-「Nmm… I’ll lick yours too, big sis Sera…」
+"Nmm… I’ll lick yours too, big sis Sera…"

 Sera, who turned to the opposite direction as she got on top of Yuu, pressed her buttocks against his face.